nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 - The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
 - `cafe.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
 - The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.
-- There is `ResponseHeaderModifier` filter defined for the path prefix `/headers` to overwrite value for header `Response-Overwrite-Header`, append value to header `My-cool-header` and remove `X-Server-Version` header from the HTTP response.
+- There is `ResponseHeaderModifier` filter defined for the path prefix `/headers` to overwrite value for header `X-Header-Set`, append value to header `X-Header-Add` and remove `X-Header-Remove` header from the HTTP response.

 ### Send Traffic to Headers

 To access the application, we will use `curl` to send requests to the `headers` endpoint.

-Notice our configured header values can be seen in the `responseHeaders` section below, and that the `X-Server-Version` header is absent.
-The header `My-cool-header` gets appended with the new value and `Response-Overwrite-Header` gets overwritten to `overwritten-value` as defined in the *HttpRoute*.
+Notice our configured header values can be seen in the `responseHeaders` section below, and that the `X-Header-Remove` header is absent.
+The header `X-Header-Add` gets appended with the new value and `X-Header-Set` gets overwritten to `overwritten-value` as defined in the *HttpRoute*.

 ```shell
 curl -v -i --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/headers